IRCC Bursaries

 This pot therefore offers bursaries of £150 towards time for reparative rest.

 There is no requirement to cost out or ‘prove’ need.
-We invite you to self-identify if you think that this bursary applies to you – for example because of your race, gender expression or disability.
+We invite you to self-identify if you think that this bursary applies to you – for example because of (and not limited to) race, gender expression or disability.

 Examples of reasons you might self-identify include: